cloudevents/spec/schemaregistry/schemaregistry.md

 - Examples:
   - "This group holds schemas for the fabulous example app."

+#### createdtimeutc

+- Type: `Timestamp`
+- Description: Instant when the schema group was added to the registry.
+- Constraints:
+  - OPTIONAL
+  - Assigned by the server.

+#### updatedtimeutc

+- Type: `Timestamp`
+- Description: Instant when the schema group was last updated
+- Constraints:
+  - OPTIONAL
+  - Assigned by the server.

 ## 2.2.
 Schema and Schema Version

 Conceptually, a schema is a description of a data structure.
 Since data